DirckM/App-Template/README.md

 npx expo install @supabase/supabase-js @react-native-async-storage/async-storage react-native-url-polyfill
 ```

 Then we will create a new folder which is the utils folder.
+First we will make the lib folder.
+Then in the lib folder we create the utils folder.
 In this folder we create the file called `supabaseClient.ts`.
 This file will contain the configuration for the Supabase client.
 Add the following code to the file:

 ```typescript
 import "react-native-url-polyfill/auto";